zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 * ``{resource-type}`` is a short lower case term for the type of resource the metric applies to, for example ``cpc`` or ``partition``.
 It is used in the Prometheus metric name directly after the initial ``zhmc_``.

+* ``{fetch-bool}`` is a boolean indicating whether the user wants this metric group to be fetched from the HMC.
+For the metric group to actually be fetched, the ``if`` property, if specified, also needs to evaluate to True.

+* ``{fetch-condition}`` is a string that is evaluated as a Python expression and that indicates whether the metric group can be fetched.
+For the metric group to actually be fetched, the ``fetch`` property also needs to be True.
+  The expression may contain the ``hmc_version`` variable which evaluates to the HMC version.
+The HMC versions are evaluated as tuples of integers, padding them to 3 version parts by appending 0 if needed.

 * ``{label-name}`` is the label name.